Lothar Rădăceanu: Communism

 After 1938, during the time when the PSDR remained active in clandestinity (being banned, together with all other political parties, by King Carol), relations between Rădăceanu and the party leader Constantin Titel Petrescu soured, and he approached the Comintern-backed alliance created by minor parties around the PCR.
 In 1943, during Ion Antonescu's dictatorship (see Romania during World War II), he was, with Mihai Ralea, founder and leader of the Socialist Peasants' Party; Rădăceanu soon after returned to his original party, with journalist Victor Frunză claiming he infiltrated as a secret PCR affiliate.
 His political adversaries alleged that, during the period, he was also benefiting from good relations with Nazi German officials present in Romania.

-In 1944, the August 23 royal coup overthrew Antonescu, taking Romania out of its alliance with the Axis Powers and into the Allied bloc and leading to the reestablishment of pluralism in political life.
+In 1944, the August 23 royal coup overthrew Antonescu, taking Romania out of its alliance with the Axis powers and into the Allied bloc and leading to the reestablishment of pluralism in political life.
 On November 4 of that year, Rădăceanu joined the Petru Groza cabinet, supported by the PCR, as Minister of Labor.

 Romania under Soviet occupation witnessed a growth in influence for the PCR, which sought to impose its domination on the left-wing portion of the political spectrum.
-Rădăceanu and Ştefan Voitec stood out inside the PSDR as advocates of close collaboration with the communists: in March 1946, a conflict erupted between those two and Titel Petrescu, splitting the party into respective wings.
+Rădăceanu and Ștefan Voitec stood out inside the PSDR as advocates of close collaboration with the communists: in March 1946, a conflict erupted between those two and Titel Petrescu, splitting the party into respective wings.
 After several clashes inside the party, Titel Petrescu left to form an Independent Social Democratic Party, while Rădăceanu and Voitec became leaders of a PSDR that had grown to 753,000 members by July 1947.
-The party, which remained in the National Democratic Front created around the PCR, ran on a single platform with the latter in the 1946 general election (carried by the bloc through widespread electoral fraud), and Rădăceanu stayed on as Minister of Labor in the second Groza government.
+The party, which remained in the National Democratic Front created around the PCR, ran on a single platform with the latter in the November 1946 general election (carried by the bloc through widespread electoral fraud).
+During a campaign stop at the Grivița Railway Yards, Rădăceanu had a confrontation with the PCR leader, Gheorghe Gheorghiu-Dej, regarding who is blocking the merger of the PSDR with the PCR.
+After the election, Rădăceanu stayed on as Minister of Labor in the second Groza government.